boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/spline-area-chart.md

 This option will hide the legends in the chart area, resulting in increased chart space and enhanced visibility.

 The chart legend dropdown option can be used to simplify viewing complex charts with multiple data sources.
-For example, if you have a chart displaying sales data for the different years, you can use the legend dropdown to deselect all other years and focus only on a specific year.
+For example, if you have a chart displaying sales data for different years, you can use the legend dropdown to deselect all other years and focus only on a specific year.

 ![Legend item as dropdown](/static/assets/visualizing-data/visualization-widgets/images/spline-area-chart/legend-as-dropdown.png)

 #### Legend Shape

-This allows you change the **shape** of the legend.
+This allows you to change the **shape** of the legend.

 ***Circle***

-This option allows you to change the shape of the legend in a `Circle`.
+This option allows you to change the shape of the legend to a `Circle`.

 ![Show Legend shape](/static/assets/visualizing-data/visualization-widgets/images/spline-area-chart/splineareachart-legend-shape.png)